usuariodf/Portafolio-Data-Science/Parkinson_Disease_with_Machine_Learning/README.md

 ## Purpose of the Analysis

-This was a joint work with [Rafael Correa Morales](https://github.com/usuariodf) with the objective of predicting the probability that a person will develop Parkinson's disease (PD).
+This was a joint work with [Carlos Espinosa Valdéz](https://github.com/CarlosEspinosaV) with the objective of predicting the probability that a person will develop Parkinson's disease (PD).

 The main objective of this project is to develop a categorization system to